SanjaySivalingam/SV-and-UVM/Readme.md

 TLM ports allow components to communicate without direct references, enhancing reusability.

-### Non-Blocking
+### Broadcast

-write in analysis ports ensures no stalls, critical for monitor performance.
+One analysis port can connect to multiple imps/exports, unlike sequencer-driver (one-to-one).

-### Fifo
+### Hierarchical Connections

-Useful for buffering in complex testbenches, not needed for simple PISO.
+Components connect via the uvm_component hierarchy.

 ## FAQs

+### How does analysis port differ from get/put ports?

+Analysis ports broadcast non-blocking to multiple subscribers; get/put are blocking for request-response communication.

+### Why no read in analysis ports?

+Analysis ports are push-based for broadcasting, avoiding complex pull semantics.

-### Why use TLM over direct method calls?
+### Why use analysis ports instead of direct calls?

-TLM decouples components, enabling one-to-many communication, like PISO monitor broadcasting to scoreboard and coverage, without modifying code.
+Ports decouple components, allowing monitors to send data to multiple subscribers without modifying code.

+### When to use uvm_tlm_analysis_fifo?

+When subscribers are slower than monitors, to buffer transactions and prevent stalls, though direct ports suffice for simple designs.

+### What happens if FIFO is full?

+put blocks, stalling the monitor, or try_put fails, so size the FIFO based on expected transaction rates.

 ## Best Practices

-* Use uvm_analysis_port for monitors, uvm_analysis_imp for subscribers.
+* Use uvm_analysis_port for all monitor outputs
-* Connect in connect_phase.
+* Connect ports in connect_phase
-* Keep port names consistent (e.g., ap).
+* Keep port names consistent (e.g., ap)
+* Avoid modifying transactions in write
+* Use FIFOs for heavy subscribers (e.g., complex coverage)
+* Keep FIFO size reasonable based on transaction rates
+* Monitor FIFO fullness for debug with fifo.used()
+* Avoid pull-based designs in analysis paths (uvm_get_port for driver-sequencer).

-# TLM Methods
+# UVM TLM Methods

 get, peek, put (and try variations) methods facilitate transaction passing between UVM components, typically used with uvm_tlm_fifo, uvm_get_port, or uvm_put_port, enabling blocking and non-blocking communication.